-Although it’s relatively harmless compared with other types of malware, adware is by far the most disruptive.
+Although it’s relatively harmless against other types of malware, adware is by far the most disruptive.
 It generates unwanted pop-up ads on sites you frequent, installs additional toolbars on your browser, and changes your browser’s homepage.

-More malicious variations of adware, however, are designed to redirect users to malware-ridden websites.
-These are often bundled with free software, making initial detection and removal especially difficult.
+More malicious variations of adware, however, redirect users to malware-ridden websites.
+These often come with free software, making initial detection and removal especially difficult.

-To avoid infection, read installation settings carefully and make sure no additional programs will be installed.
+Avoid infection by reading installation settings carefully.
 If signs of adware do emerge, install and run adware-removal tools like Bitdefender as quickly as possible.

-Often delivered via email, a Trojan horse is a type of malware disguised as seemingly innocuous software.
+A Trojan horse is a type of malware hiding as seemingly innocuous software via email.
 If installed, the malware creates a digital backdoor that hackers can use to remotely access the device, steal data, modify security settings, or install more dangerous malware.

 Since hackers must connect remotely to your device; spikes in bandwidth consumption and network activity can give away a Trojan virus.
 If you notice this; disable your internet connection to prevent the malware from spreading while you attempt to locate and delete it.
 You can also prevent this from happening in the first place by avoiding suspicious files attachments in unsolicited emails.